tonikelope/coronapoker/docs/TESTING.md

 from the checkout-local repository.
 A one-shot direct reactor command has no later consumer and therefore uses the documented `verify` lifecycle instead.
 After diagnosing a failed real-game phase, `-StartAtScenario <label>` continues from that stable scenario label.
+It requires `-Seed <BaseSeed>` from the failed summary so every derived scenario seed remains identical.
 It skips QA/headless and is evidence to combine with the preceding checkpoint, not a standalone release certificate; the final release gate must still run normally from the beginning.
 Real-game phases report completed hands as `hands N/M`.
 A premature table end fails immediately; accelerated runs also fail after 120 seconds without a newly completed hand.
 Production-timing runs keep the wider scenario timeout so a